 By Jack Phillips.
 A Pawnee healer appeared with a long list of medicine plants.
 He wanted to find them, sit with them, thank them, be healed by them, speak his vision to those companions thusly entrusted.
 During the days we spent with Marcus Frejo, I began to have sense — albeit a distant sense — of what John Neihardt may have felt at the feet of Black Elk.

-This recent encounter happened at Pahaku the sacred and cosmogonic hill emerging from the Kickatuus and rising in the dreams of the Pawnee Nation to this day, and to a fortunate few find themselves there grasped by its vivifying power.
-The Naturalist School helps to care for this holy site.
+This recent encounter happened at Pahaku the sacred and cosmogonic hill emerging from the Kitskatuus (Platte River) and rising in the dreams of the Pawnee Nation to this day, and to anyone grasped by its vivifying power.
+The Naturalist School helps to care for this holy site at the invitation of the stewards of the site.
 Our work includes exploring and recording the natural history of Pahaku, collecting seed for propagation, repairing trails, and inviting ecologists from across the region to study her wonders and offer their expertise.